-In the Servers table, click the name of the Managed Server that you moved to the new machine to start it.
+In the Servers table, click the name of the Managed Server that you moved to the new machine.
+Select the Control tab.

-In the Server Status table, select the check box next to the name of the server(s) you want to start and click Start to start the server(s).
+Select the check box next to the name of the server(s) you want to start and click Start to start the server(s).

 To use WLST commands or Fusion Middleware Control to start Managed Servers, see "Starting and Stopping Managed Servers" in the guide Oracle Fusion Middleware Administering Oracle Fusion Middleware.